SidOfc/cani/README.md

 - `~/.zshrc` - A source line to zsh completions will be added, or updated if it exists

 After running the command for the first time, please restart your shell or `source` your `~/.*rc` file to load completions.
+There are some commented settings that can be adjusted in the `~/.config/cani/config.yml` file.

 ## Usage